-How to avoid dental implant mistakes
+How to avoid Dental Implant Mistakes

 It’s possible that nothing negative may occur because our bodies are remarkable machines that can sometimes overcome less-than-ideal circumstances.
 However, if we recognize when something is not done correctly and take measures to prevent it, we can greatly increase the success of our implants in the short, medium, and long term.
 In the following sections, I will outline three frequent mistakes that people make when it comes to dental implants, and provide tips on how to avoid them.

-Mistake #1: Perform the treatment with someone who is not a specialist
+Dental Implant Mistakes #1: Perform the treatment with someone who is not a specialist

 As dental implants are a highly effective and transformative treatment that can make you feel as though you’ve never lost a tooth, it’s not surprising that some unscrupulous individuals see an opportunity to capitalize on them.
 Unfortunately, this has led to a rise in the number of general dentists who take short, 3-month courses (or even shorter courses of just 15 days) in order to perform implant procedures.
 However, these dentists lack the specialized knowledge and training necessary to perform the procedure with optimal results.